 Drivers are required to maintain current documents.
 Failing to update a required document before the expiration date results in temporary deactivation.

 Use your Lyft Driver app or Driver Dashboard to upload your documents.
 To add documents in the app, tap 'Account' in the main menu, then 'Documents.

 Not a taxi, stretch limousine, or non-Express Drive rental vehicle

 Not titled as salvage, non-repairable, rebuilt, or any other equivalent classification

-In select cities, you can rent a car through Express Drive with standard insurance included. *Make sure we can see your valid driver’s license number and the date it was issued in the photo (see sample here).
+In select cities, you can rent a car through Express Drive with standard insurance included.
+Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform. *Make sure we can see your valid driver’s license number and the date it was issued in the photo (see sample here).
 If your license was issued less than 1 year ago, please include another document in your photo to show additional driving record — for example, you can include an expired driver’s license.

 Drivers are required to display the Lyft emblem while in driver mode.
 The Lyft emblem is Lyft’s official trade dress.
 It helps passengers and law enforcement identify your vehicle.